meltano/sdk/docs/stream_maps.md

 | [`json`](inv:python:py:module:#json)         | This is the json module object from the Python standard library.
 Primarily used for calling [`json.dumps()`](inv:python:py:function:#json.dumps) and [`json.loads()`](inv:python:py:function:#json.loads).                                                             |

 #### Built-in Variable Names

+The following variables are available in the context of a mapping expression:

 | Variable          | Description                                                                                                                                                                                       |
 | :---------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |